DebDDash/ComputationalGenomics/Assignment2/Team_1_Spatial_LDA_Debarpita_220328/README.md

 - Approximately 12 GB RAM
 - Python v3.10.14

 You can reproduce the python environment using the `requirements.txt` file.
 Alternately if running on Kaggle/Colab, please run the following command - `!pip install anndata scanpy numpy pandas tqdm scikit-learn matplotlib scipy annoy`.
-This command is specified at the beginning of each notebook as well.

 ## Code